 - Diamond house

 Furthermore, while you wait to sell your diamond, it can sit securely in a small spot in your safe, or you can even wear it!
-(These celebrities pulled it off at the Oscars.)

 If you are unsure about how to position your investments in fancy colored diamonds, Arpège Diamonds stands ready to help.
 With over 50 years of combined industry experience, we'll help you gather the most effective information and insights so that you can make educated decisions on your fancy colored diamond investing.
 You can contact us at 866-821-5508 for a personalized review.